zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 - For our bridge, source chain represents C-chain and destination chain represents Subnet.
 - A ERC-20 token on source chain and a native gas token on our destination chain that is mintable, using NativeMinter precompile.
 - Bridge contracts on both chains with custom behaviors for ERC-20 and NativeMinter precompile.
 - An off-chain relayer which is an application that listens to events on both chains.
-On these events, sends transactions to alternate chain's bridge contract.
+On these events, sends transactions to other chain's bridge contract.
 For more detail refer to [Relayer](#relayer) part.

 ### Trusted and Trustless Bridges